suryareddy777/Data-Mining/README.md

 The Chromedriver version=87(always keep your chrome browser version = chromedriver version)

-Xpath can be found from the inspection element.(Use Cmd+Shift+C(for mac) on the video webpage and find the 'href' link.
-Right click on the href to copy Xpath.)
+Xpath can be found from the inspection element(Use Cmd+Shift+C(for mac) on the video webpage and find the 'href' link.
+Right click on the href to copy Xpath).

 For any queries mail me at suryareddy9593@gmail.com